carlosjasso/mad-coders/README.md

 ## ⚙ Setup

-This project requires 3.6+.
+This project requires 3.7+.
 To set it up:

 - It's recommended to use a python [venv](https://docs.python.org/3/library/venv.html)
   - set it up with the command `python3 -m venv .venv`
-  - or via the project command `python3 project.py setup --venv`
+- In VSCode, it's recommended to set the python interpreter to point to the venv via `Command Palette` > `Python: Select Interpreter`

-- In VSCode, it's recommended to set the python interpreter to point to the venv via `ctrl` + `shift` + `p` > `Python: Select Interpreter`
+## 💻 Project automated tasks

-## 💻 Project scripts
+Execute `python3 tasks.py` to see available CLI options or checkout the [tasks.json](.vscode/tasks.json) file to see what VSCode tasks are available to be executed from the Command Palette.

-Execute `python3 project.py` to see available options.
+> Note that VSCode Tasks will use the selected python interpreter in VSCode.